DeepsEffect/craft-spectrum/README.md

 - sweetalert2: Beautiful and customizable alert dialogs for enhancing user experience.
 - react-simple-typewriter: Add dynamic typewriter effects to your text for an engaging UI.
 - react-icons: Access a vast collection of icons for enhancing the visual appeal of your website.
+- react-awesome-reveal: reveals the components in a fun and interesting way, way better than animate.css :)